-MSDC-0160 and MSDC-0602 are the first therapeutic agents in a new class of insulin sensitizers called mTOT Modulators being developed to treat patients diagnosed with type 2 diabetes, polycystic kidney disease, and neurodegenerative diseases such as Alzheimer’s and Parkinson’s disease.
+MSDC-0160 and MSDC-0602 are first in class insulin sensitizers called mTOT Modulators and are being developed to treat patients diagnosed with non-alcoholic fatty liver disease (including NASH), polycystic kidney disease, type 2 diabetes, and neurodegenerative diseases such as Alzheimer’s and Parkinson’s disease.

 MSDC is utilizing traditional medicinal chemistry to develop new chemical entities (NCEs) that are non-TZD, oral mTOT Modulator insulin sensitizers for the treatment of type 2 diabetes.